About

 My work experience includes the following: Tri-City Family Services; Provena Mercy Behavioral Health; Alexian Brothers Weight Loss Solutions; Amita Health; and The Center for Health and Nutrition, Intermission Therapies, Private Practice.

-For 20 years, I have received sessions from my Spiritual Director who is Catholic as the day is long.
-Although I am not Catholic, many of my favorite spiritual authors and teachers are.
+For 20+ years, I have met with my Spiritual Director who is Catholic and an LCPC.
+Although I am not Catholic, many of my favorite spiritual authors and teachers are.(especially, Thomas Merton, James Finley, Thomas Keating, and Henri Nouwen)

 Something personal about me.